Dr Ancret Szpak

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-I am a part-time Lecturer in the School of Psychology at the University of Adelaide.
+I am a part-time Lecturer and Researcher in the School of Psychology at Adelaide University.
 I am currently teaching courses in the Online Graduate Diploma in Psychology (Advanced).
 My research focuses on the practical applications of using virtual reality and other wearable technologies to improve performance and well-being.
 I also research virtual reality side-effects and mitigation strategies.

 My research focuses on leveraging virtual and augmented reality to develop and enhance real-world skills, particularly in healthcare, sports training, and cognitive performance.
 I specialise in the integration of immersive technologies to improve training, assessment, and well-being.